 Directed by Randa Haines

 Even in 1990, an industry pro would likely say that realistic stories about doctors and fatal diseases had stopped being feature film material decades before, when TV movies took over that territory.
-Randa Haines’ excellent drama, The Doctor was possibly green-lit as a followup to the respected Children of a Lesser God, which Haines had already made with the same leading man.
+Randa Haines’ excellent drama The Doctor was possibly green-lit as a followup to the respected Children of a Lesser God, which Haines had already made with the same leading man.
 The generic-sounding The Doctor looks at a simple human situation in complex modern times.
-Its source book was written by a doctor who had a change of heart about how he ran his practice and interacted with his patients, after becoming a patient himself.
+Its source book was written by a doctor who, after becoming a patient himself, underwent a change of heart about how he ran his practice and interacted with his patients.
 The show could easily have been a despairing exposé about bad medicine in general, like Paddy Chayefsky’s flippant, acid farce The Hospital.
 Robert Caswell’s screenplay keeps things at a believable level of human drama that we can all understand.
 Have you ever been seen by a doctor that treated you as not a person but a case, a problem for him to defeat and little else?

 The story is simple enough.
 Top heart surgeon Dr. Jack MacKee is the closest thing to a god in his element, a large hospital.
-His expertise is renowned, but his philosophy is to minimize his patient interation.
+His expertise is renowned but his philosophy is to minimize his patient interaction.
 He ‘gets in, fixes the problem and gets out,’ with the idea that the less he concerns himself with distracting emotional relationships, the better work he will do.
 With a dedicated surgery staff at his beck and call, Jack is a high-performing whiz in the operating room.
-To keep himself in the right mental state he plays music in the operating room; his staff sings along.
+To keep himself in the right ‘zone’ he plays music in the operating room; his staff sings along.
 Jack is a great doctor — when something goes wrong he has the tools and the judgment to make the best play.
-He maintains a lucrative partnership with Dr. Murray Kaplan (Mandy Patinkin), another near-celebrity surgeon; should a former patient sue for malpractice, they back each other up.
+He maintains a lucrative partnership with Dr. Murray Kaplan (Mandy Patinkin), another near-celebrity surgeon.
+Should a former patient sue for malpractice, they back each other up.

-Jack has his own way in every other aspect of his life — he can afford the best of everything and insulates himself from bothersome interpersonal issues.
+Jack has things his way in every other aspect of his life — he can afford the best of everything and insulates himself from bothersome interpersonal issues.
 He shares little with his wife Anne (Christine Lahti) and barely sees his son.
-Besides keeping his family at arm’s length, Jack refuses to pal around with patients.
+Besides keeping his family at arm’s length Jack refuses to pal around with patients.
 He also lords it over the other doctors on the staff, the ones not as stellar or as rich as himself and Murray.
-In his exalted specialty, he doesn’t care about lesser physicians or what they do.
+In his exalted specialty he doesn’t care about lesser physicians or what they do.

-When Jack develops a tumor in his throat, his perfect life is turned upside down.
-For once, he must go through the frustrating and demeaning hospital experience like an ordinary patient.
+When Jack develops a tumor in his throat his perfect life is turned upside down.
+For once he must go through the frustrating and demeaning hospital experience like an ordinary patient.
 He’s incensed when he must wait, fill out forms and in general not be treated like a V.I.P..
-He gets angry when his throat specialist Dr. Leslie Abbott (Wendy Crewson) turns out to be another self-styled celebrity expert who insists on discussing little, that her decisions are not to be questioned.
+He becomes angry when his throat specialist Dr. Leslie Abbott (Wendy Crewson) turns out to be another self-styled celebrity expert who insists on discussing little, and that her decisions not be questioned.
 Abbott treats Jack’s problem like he isn’t there.
-When the news gets bad, and then even worse, Jack refuses to share it with his peers or his wife; he mostly seems furious that this stupid thing should happen to him, that he’s no longer Mr. Perfect.
+When the news gets bad and then even worse, Jack refuses to share it with his peers or his wife; he mostly seems furious that this stupid thing should happen to him, that he’s no longer Mr. Perfect.

-The Doctor is about medicine but applies in part to any other profession in which successful people can get the idea that they’re better than the un-anointed, ordinary people they work with or tend to.
+The Doctor is about medicine but applies in part to any profession in which successful people can get the idea that they’re better than the un-anointed, ordinary people they work with or tend to.
 McKee dresses like a celebrity.
 Like campus bullies, he and Kaplan criticize and even mildly harass colleagues not as cool as they.
 The sense of entitlement extends to everything.
-Anne is expected to make things work to his personal demands, and otherwise stay out of his way.
-He browbeats his interns to stop being so damn sensitive with patients — who would you rather have cut you open, McKee reasons. someone who concentrates on the problem or someone that shares your feelings?
+Anne is expected to make things work to his personal demands and otherwise stay out of his way.
+He browbeats his interns to stop being so damn sensitive with patients — who would you rather have cut you open, McKee reasons, someone who concentrates on the problem or someone eager to share your feelings?